How can I help you?

 Add Syncfusion® Blazor TextArea component

-Add the Syncfusion® Blazor TextArea component in the ~Pages/.razor file.
-If the interactivity location is Per page/component, define a render mode at the top of the ~Pages/.razor component as follows:
+Add the Syncfusion Blazor TextArea component in the ~/Components/Pages/*.razor file.
+If the interactivity location is set to Per page/component in the Web App, define a render mode at the top of the ~/Pages/*.razor file.
+(For example, InteractiveServer, InteractiveWebAssembly or InteractiveAuto).

 NOTE